ionic-team/ionic-framework/BREAKING.md

 - Accordion Group no longer automatically adjusts the `value` property when passed an array and `multiple="false"`.
 Developers should update their apps to ensure they are using the API correctly.

+<h4 id="version-7x-card-header">Card Header</h4>

+- The card header has ben changed to a flex container with direction set to `column` (top to bottom).
+In `ios` mode the direction is set to `column-reverse` which results in the subtitle displaying on top of the title.

 <h4 id="version-7x-checkbox">Checkbox</h4>

 `ionChange` is no longer emitted when the `checked` property of `ion-checkbox` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping the checkbox.